Fall-2025-COMP163/project-2-kelvinquaicoe/README.md

 - Additional character classes beyond the three required
 - More weapon types with different properties
 - Enhanced special abilities with unique effects

+## Read Me
+Created several character classes ( Warrior, Mage, and Rogue) each with unique stats and abilities.
+The project includes:

+A base Character class

+A Player class that extends Character

+Subclass-specific attacks (method overriding)

+Special abilities for each class

+A Weapon class showing composition (“has-a” relationship)

+A SimpleBattle system to run battles between characters

+##Character (Base Class)

+Attributes: name, health, strength, magic

+Methods: attack(), take_damage(), display_stats()

+Player (Derived Class)

+Adds: character_class, level, experience

+Overrides: display_stats()

+##Warrior

+Strong physical fighter

+Overrides attack()

+Special ability: power_strike()

+##Mage

+Magic-focused spellcaster

+Overrides attack() to use magic

+Special ability: fireball()

+##Rogue

+Agile fighter with critical-hit chance

+Overrides attack() with crit mechanic

+Special ability: sneak_attack()

+##Weapon (Composition)

+Demonstrates a has-a relationship

+Characters may have weapons that add bonuses

+##SimpleBattle (Provided)

+Runs a simple one-round battle between two characters

+Shows inheritance and polymorphism in action

+Not modified as required

+##How to Run the Program
+Save the file as project2.py

+Run: python project2.py

+##AI Usage
+AI assistance was used throughout the development of this project to support debugging and code refinement.
+Specifically, AI helped identify and correct syntax-related issues such as misspelled variable and method names, missing parentheses, and incorrect indentation.
+AI also explained and clarified the purpose and behavior of super() within class inheritance, ensuring the correct invocation of parent class constructors and methods.
+Additionally, AI identified that the random module must be imported before using functions like randint, which resolved errors related to generating random values.
+All AI assistance was used strictly for learning, debugging, and improving code readability.